cheungdaven/old-home-page/_posts/2017-7-28-Summary-of Recommender System Surveys in recent years.md

 * Evaluating collaborative filtering recommender systems, 2004
 * A survey of recommender systems techniques, challenges and evaluation metrics, 2012
 * A survey of explanations in recommender systems, 2007
+* A literature review and classification of recommender systems research, 2012

 ### Neigbourhood Recommender system